Battlefield Earth (film)

-Travolta, a Scientologist, began attempting to adapt Battlefield Earth in the mid-1990s.
-He was unable to obtain major studio funding because of concerns regarding the script and its connections to Scientology.
-In 1998, it was picked up by independent production company Franchise Pictures, which specialized in rescuing stars' pet projects.
-Production began in 1999, largely funded by the German distribution company Intertainment AG.
-Travolta, as co-producer, also contributed millions of dollars; he envisioned Battlefield Earth as the first in a two-part adaptation of the book, as it only covers the first half of the novel's story.
+Before his death in 1986, Hubbard himself had campaigned for a Hollywood adaptation of his novel since its publication, asking support from Scientology figures in the industry, including Travolta.
+After the financial and critical success of 1994's Pulp Fiction revitalized Travolta's career, he decided to use his newfound influence to revive and lead the project with the involvement of other Scientologist figures, although funding from major studios proved troublesome to obtain due to concerns regarding the script and Hubbard's connections to Scientology.
+In 1998, it was picked up by the independent production company Franchise Pictures, which specialized in rescuing pet projects.
+Production began in 1999, largely funded by the German distribution company Intertainment AG, and with Travolta personally contributing millions of dollars; he envisioned the film as the first in a duology, and it only adapts the first half of the novel.